Tancred of Sicily

 Tancred (Tancredi; 1138 – 20 February 1194) was King of Sicily from 1189 to 1194.
 He was born in Lecce, an illegitimate son of Roger III, Duke of Apulia (the eldest son of King Roger II) by his mistress Emma, a daughter of Achard II, Count of Lecce.
-He inherited the title "Count of Lecce" from his grandfather and is consequently often referred to as Tancred of Lecce.
+He is often referred to as Tancred of Lecce because by the reign of William II he had become count of Lecce and lord of a wide cluster of dominions in southern Apulia, sometimes also described in the sources as the "principality of Taranto".
+Recent scholarship has stressed that, long before he seized the throne, Tancred was already one of the most prominent nobles in southern Apulia, closely tied to the royal court and active in the government of the mainland provinces.
 Due to his short stature and unhandsome visage, he was mocked by his critics as "The Monkey King".

 Early career

 After the death of Duke Roger, to prevent any future trouble, King Roger II kept Tancred and his younger brother William in close custody in Palermo.

 On 9 March 1161, Tancred joined his uncle Simon, Prince of Taranto, in invading the palace, detained the king and queen, William I and Margaret, and their two sons, and incited a massacre of Muslims.
 Originally, the older of these two sons, Roger IV, Duke of Apulia, was destined to be crowned in place of William, but soon the populace supported the accession of Simon himself.
 Before Simon could put himself forward as a candidate, however, the rebellion had broken down and the people were restless.
 The insurrectionists were forced to free the king and retreat to their castles.
 Pardon was given them on condition of exile and many, including Tancred, took the offer.
 Tancred was exiled to Constantinople and returned to Sicily in 1166 upon the accession of the new king, his cousin William II.

+Before the end of 1168, Tancred had been granted the former county of Montescaglioso.
+From this basis there developed the county of Lecce, which absorbed Montescaglioso while also extending across the Salento.
+In this context, the so-called principality of Taranto attached to Tancred was not a separate judicial or administrative province, but rather a territorial designation for the southern Apulian dominions associated with his lordship.
+By the 1170s and 1180s he is documented not only as a territorial lord but also as a royal functionary.
+He founded the church and monastery of Saints Nicholas and Cataldo at Lecce in 1180, made further donations there in 1182 and 1185, and appears in other acts as count of Lecce and lord of Ostuni.